antoinegg1/NLPDL-Final/NLPDL_final_project.md

 ## Methodology

 ### Dataset
-We will utilize publicly available datasets suitable for TST tasks, including:
+We will utilize publicly available dataset suitable for TST task, including:
 - **[WINGNUS/ACL-OCL](https://huggingface.co/datasets/WINGNUS/ACL-OCL)**: A dataset for pretraining in academic contexts.
-- **[passeul/style-transfer-model-evaluation](https://github.com/passeul/style-transfer-model-evaluation)**: A collection for evaluating style transfer models.
-- **NiGuLa/SGDD-TST**: A dataset designed for fine-tuning and testing TST models.

 ### Approach
 1. **Fine-tuning**: Leverage pre-trained models such as T5-large and GPT-2-large, adapting them to the specific task of academic text style refinement.